viega/hatrack/README.md

 Right now, there's no high-level interfaces yet.
 Each algorithm has a low-level interface you can use.

+For general purpose use, witchhat is your best bet (at least when you have a 128-bit CAS operation; I've not yet tested it on legacy systems).
+It runs close enough in speed to refhat that I wouldn't hesitate to use it as a general-purpose table, even in the case of a single thread.

+If you care about sequential consistency (for instance, for set operations), woolhat is the best option.

+Note that woolhat should still be more than fast enough for most general-purpose use, but because it requires more dynamic memory management (and will have worse cache performance as a result), it's never going to be anywhere near as fast as witchhat.
+In my early testing, woolhat tends to incur a penalty performance of 80-120% most of the time, though workloads with lots of writes in short succession will see this go up.

 ### Logical order of the tables

-If you're looking to understand the implementation details better, then you can review the source code for the different tables, in logical order (I'd built the hihats and the lohats first, and then the locking tables to be able to directly compare performance).
+If you're looking to understand the implementation details better, then you can review the source code for the different tables, in logical order (I'd built the hihats and the lohats first, and then the locking tables to be able to directly compare performance; and woolhat and witchhat are the culmination of our lock-free tables).
 Generally, start with the .h file to get a sense of the data structures, then scan the comments in the associated .c file.

 1) **refhat**   A simple, fast, single-threaded reference hash table.

-2) **swimcap**  A multiple-reader, single writer hash table, using locks, but with optimized locking for readers.
+2) *duncecap**  A multiple-reader, single writer hash table, using locks, but with optimized locking for readers.

-3) **swimcap2** Like swimcap, but readers do not use locking, and are wait-free.
+3) **swimcap**  Like duncecap, but readers do not use locking, and are wait-free.
 This implementation previews some of the memory management primitives we use in our lock-free implementations.